collabnix/awesome-docker-cagent/README.md

 # Awesome Docker cagent [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A curated list of Docker cagent resources - blogs, tutorials, videos, and sample projects, organized by integration category.
-This is a community effort to help people discover the best resources for Docker cagent in 2025 and beyond.
+This is a community effort to help people discover the best resources for Docker cagent in 2026 and beyond.

+## WTH is cagent?

+Docker cagent is an open-source, multi-agent runtime designed to simplify the development and deployment of autonomous AI systems.

+Unlike traditional chatbots, this tool allows developers to orchestrate specialized teams of agents that can plan, reason, and execute complex tasks through a declarative YAML configuration.

+The sources highlight its integration with the Model Context Protocol (MCP), which grants agents secure access to external tools, databases like Couchbase, and local filesystems.
+Users can run models from various providers, including OpenAI and Anthropic, or utilize the Docker Model Runner for local-first execution.
+The framework also supports agent distribution, allowing configurations to be shared and versioned as OCI artifacts via Docker Hub.
+Ultimately, cagent aims to provide a standardized, "container-like" experience for the burgeoning era of agentic AI.

 ## Table of Contents